stephansturges/Tator/readme.md

 /!\ Under active development.
-The SAM3 “Agent Mining” recipe miner + recipe application pipeline is evolving; run small “test mode” jobs first and expect sharp edges. /!\
+A lot of things are somewhat broken, especially in the dataset management side.
+SAM3 recipe "mining" as well as SAM3 training are both very much WIP.
+They work, but the methods are not optimized yet so don't take current performance as an indicator of anything. /!\

 # 🥔 Tator – Local CLIP + SAM Image Annotation Toolkit